AdobeDocs/commerce-admin.en/help/_includes/page-builder-hidden-element-note.md

 >[!NOTE]
 >
->Hidden elements will still be stored in the database, and however invisible to customers, such elements will be visible to search engines and other bots that crawl your site.
-They will also be returned sa a part of the content if requested via API call with an attribute of invisibility unless you remove them from the stage.
+>Hidden elements are stored in the database and invisible to customers.
+However, these elements are visible to search engines and other bots that crawl your site.
+They are also returned as part of the content if requested through an API call with an attribute of invisibility, unless you remove them from the stage.